jeremy-dai/Predicting-churn-rates-using-Spark/README.md

 - Load large datasets into Spark and manipulate them using Spark SQL and Spark Dataframes
 - Use the machine learning APIs within Spark ML to build and tune models

+The project is summarized in this accompanying [post](https://www.linkedin.com/pulse/predicting-churn-rates-spark-yizhen-jeremy-dai).

 ## Table of Contents
 1. [Description](#description)
 2. [Files in the repository](#files)